Malala Yousafzai: In popular culture

 Joe Lycett performed Live At The Apollo and his sketch involved Malala as the classmate you can never compete with, especially during Show and Tell; "Okay, anyone else bring anything?
 Malala, did you bring anything in?
 This Nobel Peace Prize."

 In the 2019 coming-of-age comedy film Booksmart, two main characters Amy and Molly (portrayed by Beanie Feldstein and Kaitlyn Dever), named their code word "Malala", after Yousafzai, and the code means they need the other to do something, no question asked.
-Yousafzai herself loved the film and approves the reference.
+Yousafzai loved the film and approves the reference.

 In the 2023 animated superhero film Spider-Man: Across the Spider-Verse, Sofia Barclay voices Malala Windsor / Spider-UK (Earth-835), described as a composite of Malala Yousafzai and the House of Windsor.
 A lieutenant of Miguel O'Hara's Spider-Society, Barclay said of the character: "Who better to model a superhero after than a real-life superhero?
 A woman famous in real life for her integrity and bravery when faced with dangerous odds: yes please!".

-The second season of the Channel 4 British sitcom We Are Lady Parts, released in May 2024, contained an episode titled and inspired by Yousafzai, "Malala made me do it".
+The second season of the Channel 4 British sitcom We Are Lady Parts, released in May 2024, contained an episode titled and inspired by Yousafzai, "Malala Made Me Do It".
 It featured Malala in her debut acting role.